Photo Source: 20257964 - Pixabay

 Italians had contact with Romanians during the Renaissance when they were establishing trade routes in Europe.

 One cannot generalize about the jobs held by Italians in diaspora.
 They have come a long way since taking low paying jobs in the days gone by.
 Today there are not very many Italians in Romania, but they have made their mark through music and cinema.

 Though Diaspora Italians integrate aspects of their new culture, they maintain many characteristics from Italy.
 Italians are very social, and they love good food.
 No matter where they move, people welcome the addition of Italian food to their diet.
 Italians love well-prepared food.
 Italians are known for their hospitality.

 Family life is very important to Italians no matter where they live.
 Their families are smaller, and women have more rights than they did in decades past.
-They respect and care for the elderly; the younger generations are expected to care for the needs of retired relatives.
+They give the elderly respect; the younger generations are expected to care for the needs of retired relatives.
 If at all possible, Italians have contact with their extended families.
 This is more difficult for those in diaspora.

 Over 90% of Italians profess to be Catholic, but less than 1% attend church more than three times a year, including weddings and funerals.
 Secularism and the occult are growing among Italians.

-Italians need people with the character of Jesus to live among them.
+Italians need people like Jesus to live among them who demonstrate grace and truth.
 On paper Italians are 98% Christian, but their form of Christianity often does not center around Jesus Christ.
 Faith in Christ is often compromised either by secularism or church traditions.

-Pray for a movement to a Christ-centered spirituality among the Italian people in Slovenia.
+Pray for a movement to a Christ-centered spirituality among the Italian people in Romania.